 At the most basic unit of life, the cell, life is a meaningful exchange of energy.
 When your energy flow is harmonious, you will have good cells.
 When you have good cells, you will have good tissues.
 When your tissues are good, they form good organs.
 When your organs are good, your body systems work well.
 When your systems work well, you do not have illness.

 From the qigong perspective, the names of various diseases are labels to describe certain symptoms showing that certain cells, tissues, organs or systems are not working properly.
 If some organs are not producing certain chemicals for the immune system, for example, conventional medicine may label the sickness as x, y or z.
 Interestingly, from the qigong perspective, we are not concerned with whether the sickness is called x, y or z; we are concerned with getting the energy to flow harmoniously.
-Once qi flow is harmonious, that person will restore his health.
+Once energy flow (or qi flow) is harmonious, that person will restore his health.

 My students who have successfully overcome their illness through practising qigong do not have to continue taking medication, including immune suppressing drugs.
 If they still have to take medication, it cannot be said that they have overcome their illness.